TipperScout/Planet-Gen-Devlog/README.md

 V1.4.0 -- Added a moon editor
   V1.4.0a -- Patched a visual glitches when deleting planets V1.4.1 -- Made it so that pressing P when editing a planet takes you back to the editor instead of just the main planet screen.
-  V1.4.1a -- Made it so you can use the brush size shower in moon editor.
+  V1.4.1a -- Made it so you can use the brush size slider in moon editor.
   V1.4.1b -- Patched a glitch where you could get an extra moon by adding a moon while editing, and also increased the max number of moons from 5 to 6
   V1.4.1c -- Centered the terrain editing in the moon editor V1.4.1d -- Added a spinning version of the moon in the moon editor for preview.